midcontinentcontrols/kb/README.md

 This is a toolchain built on top of [kind](https://github.com/kubernetes-sigs/kind) that aims to reduce the complexity associated with using it as a tool for microservice development.
 It was born out of necessity to reduce increasing execution times and maintenance overhead of bash scripts that accomplished more or less the same thing.

 Currently, kindest only runs locally using the Docker daemon.
-It is already suitable for replacing invocations to `docker build`.
+It is already a suitable replacement for `docker build`.
 There are plans to support on-cluster building with [kaniko](https://github.com/GoogleContainerTools/kaniko).

-The test side is still in its infancy.
-There is support for running kind clusters locally, and soon it will have support for using any kube context - kind or otherwise - for running tests.
-The [test code](https://github.com/midcontinentcontrols/kindest/blob/master/pkg/kindest/test_test.go) is the authority for features.

 At its core, the `kindest.yaml` file defines how images are built and tested either locally or on Kubernetes.
 The build process is fully parallelized and utilizes caching, so as to bypass redundant work for each submodule when no files have changed.

+The testing features are stable but currently lack documentation.
+To run tests on a kind cluster using the [local registry](https://kind.sigs.k8s.io/docs/user/local-registry/), use the command `kindest test --kind my-cluster --repository localhost:5000`

 ### kindest.yaml
 ```yaml